BitcoinChatt/BitcoinChatt.github.io/themes/main/content/_index.md

 <center>

-<b>December 15th:</b> Come to the Bitcoin Remnant meetup on Saturday, January 3rd, from 12-2pm, at Divine Design Natural Health, located at 3800 Keith St NW, in Cleveland, TN.
-Come learn all about Bitcoin, and meet other Bitcoiners!
+<b>December 20th:</b> Starting <b>January 21st, 2026</b>, Bitcoin Chatt will meet from <b>6-8pm</b> at the <b>Common Table</b>, a restaurant that's part of <a target="_blank" href="https://www.calvarychatt.com/">"Calvary Chapel</a>, located at <b>3413 Broad Street in Chattanooga</b>.

+The first hour of each meeting will be a discussion on one of the lessons in the book <a target="_blank" href="https://thebibleandbitcoin.com/">"The Bible and Bitcoin"</a>.

+The second hour will then be an open discussion about that lesson in the book, or Bitcoin in general, or other related topics.

+Come learn all about Bitcoin, meet other Bitcoiners in the area, and discover why Bitcoin is Godly money!

 RSVP through our <a href="https://www.bitcoinchatt.com/calendar/">Calendar</a>.

 <br>